murphymorph/openhab2-addons/addons/binding/org.openhab.binding.ipp/README.md

 ## Supported Things

 The binding has been tested against a CUPS Server (which implements the Internet Printing Protocol).
-So all printers in a CUPS envorinment should work fine.
-Many network printers also use IPP, but there are many differencies on which parts of IPP are supported, is is not guaranteed, that every printer will work.
+So all printers in a CUPS environment should work fine.
+Many network printers also use IPP, but there are many differences on which parts of IPP are supported, is is not guaranteed, that every printer will work.

 ## Discovery